Tenacious-Techhunter/Laser-Kerf-Analysis-Spiral/README.md

 Laser-Kerf-Analysis-Spiral

-  This is a currently untested release.
+Image File: Kerf Analysis Spiral Image.tif - This is a currently untested release.

   An image of a Logarithmic Spiral tuned for analyzing the Kerf and Taper Tolerance of Laser Cutters.